 Deborah is the Professor of Aged Care (Dementia) in the Faculty of Health.
 She has received over $35 million in research funding.
-Her primary areas of research are palliative care for older people, dementia and health services evaluation in aged care.
-Deborah was a co-investigator on the development of the Abbey Pain Scale, the most widely used pain scale for people with dementia.
-She was the lead investigator on the Palliative Approach Toolkit - an evidence based knowledge translation product that has been provided to every residential aged care facility in Australia.
+Her primary areas of research are palliative care for older people, dementia and health technology and services evaluation in aged care.
+She is the UTS lead academic for the Deakin ARC Research Hub for Digital Enhanced Living.

-Deborah is President Elect of Palliative Care NSW, Board Director of Carrington Care, Board Director Leigh Place.
-Deborah is an active member of professional organisations - The Australian Association of Gerontology, Chair of the Palliative Care Nurses Australia Aged Care Special Interest Group, Co-Chair of the Workforce and Education Age and Ageing Clinical Academic Group (SPHERE) and National Policy Chair of Healthy Ageing for the Australian College of Nursing.
+Deborah is President of Palliative Care NSW, Board Director of Carrington Care, Board Director Leigh Place and an active member of The Australian Association of Gerontology and Palliative Care Nurses Australia.
+Deborah is Co-Chair of the Workforce and Education Age and Ageing Clinical Academic Group (SPHERE), Academic Lead of the Quality of Life Palliative Care Clinical Academic Group and National Policy Chair of Ageing for the Australian College of Nursing.

 Australian Association of Gerontology